How former Trump adviser Steve Bannon joined forces with a Chinese billionaire who has divided the president’s allies

 “His word is very attractive,” Lu said.
 “He said he’s the only one who can save the world.”

-Lu said she briefly got a job at GTV, working for one week as a web designer before being terminated as result of disputes with Guo.
+Lu said she briefly got a job at GTV, working for one week as a Web designer before being terminated as a result of disputes with Guo.
 She went on to send a total of $40,000 of her mother’s pension savings from China to a Guo associate, thinking she was investing in the new company.
 She said she grew concerned when no one from the company countersigned a document she sent to reflect her investment.

 She said she has been interviewed by the FBI and agents for the Securities and Exchange Commission three times since June and knows of others who have been in touch with U.S. investigators, as well.